DiegoAR98/DiegoAR98/README.md

 # Hi there, I'm Diego 👋

-I'm a developer with a passion for backend systems and a knack for coding with a cup of coffee by my side.
-I'm on a journey to master the backend landscape and here's a glimpse into my world of code.
+I'm a MERN stack developer with a passion for creating dynamic and scalable web applications.
+With a cup of coffee always at my side, I am dedicated to mastering the intricate details of frontend and backend development within the MERN ecosystem.

 ## Technologies & Skills
 ![HTML5](https://img.shields.io/badge/-HTML5-%23E34F26?style=flat&logo=html5&logoColor=white)